FAQ

 What topics do you speak on that may benefit the members of our congregation?

-Please feel free to contact me directly either via jonathan@RelateGREAT.net or phone at 801.787.8014 if there are any further questions you have or if I can be of service in any way to you or the members of your congregation.
+Please feel free to contact me directly either via jonathan@RelateGREAT.net or by phone at 801.787.8014 if there are any further questions you have or if I can be of service in any way to you or the members of your congregation.

 Do you mind if we do a background check and speak to your ecclesiastical leader in regard to your personal background and character?